EgorLappo/tree-graphics/README.md

   -h,--help                Show this help text
 ```

-Trees are encoded in a simplified Newick format, like this: "((a,b),)
+Trees are encoded in a simplified Newick format, like this: `"((a,b),c)"`.
+Internal node labels are optional, but please provide them if you want to draw fully-labeled trees.
+Internal nodes are labeled by a string following the closing paren of the node, like this: `"((a,b)d,c)e"`.

+The input file should be a text file with a single tree on each line.
+Each diagram would be rendered into a separate output file.
+The format for output files is simple: define the desired file path as you would regularly, but add a `'%'` character to mark a place to insert a number.